 Indigenous Insights

-The relationship between researcher and respondent is something that must be considered in any study, but history and experience – including past researchers behaving unethically – have created a particularly strained relationship between researchers and Indigenous peoples living in Canada.
+The relationship between researcher and respondent is important in any study, but it holds particular weight in this context.
+Past harms — including unethical conduct by researchers — have contributed to a strained relationship between research institutions and Indigenous communities.

-At Earnscliffe we are mindful of these issues and are committed to an on-going process of learning and improvement.
-With this in mind, we regularly seek cultural guidance and learning from a range of external stakeholders and work with Indigenous suppliers in the execution of this study.
+At Earnscliffe, we are deeply mindful of this history.
+We view our work as part of an ongoing process of learning, improvement, and accountability.
+As part of this, we regularly seek cultural guidance from a range of Indigenous stakeholders and work with Indigenous suppliers in the execution of this study.

-We are also fortunate to be able to draw on extensive internal expertise.
-Our team of professionals includes Ann-Mary Bouchard a consultant with an interdisciplinary background and proud Métis; and Allan Gregg, who worked with the Truth and Reconciliation Commission as well as with various organizations advocating on behalf of Indigenous peoples.
+We also benefit from in-house expertise.
+Our team includes Allan Gregg, who worked closely with the Truth and Reconciliation Commission, as well as with several organizations advocating for Indigenous rights and justice.

 Research design

-Includes First Nations (both those living on- and off-reserve), Métis, and Inuit
+Includes First Nations (both on- and off-reserve), Métis, and Inuit respondents

 Frequently asked questions